 INTO Summer Programme 2019

-INTO Learning are offering 8 online summer courses and one face-to-face summer school.
-Registration and payment for the courses will open on Wednesday 24th April on moodle.intolearning.ie
+INTO Learning is offering 8 online summer courses and one face-to-face summer school.
+Registration and payment for all courses is now open on moodle.intolearning.ie.

-Participants can register online or using an application form – see below.
+Participants can register online or by using an application form.

 Summer Programme Course Details